ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Another onboarding meeting, and one I was anticipating learning a lot about being that I had no perception prior to Flatley Inc about the "insurance indsutry" in general, was the onboarding meeting for the insurance department.
+Another onboarding meeting, and one I was anticipating learning a lot about being that I had no perception prior to Senger-Huel about the "insurance indsutry" in general, was the onboarding meeting for the insurance department.

 Given what Rajat just said, as well as my suspicions, as well as wondering "how does a white C level not use proper english in online documents", I was looking forward to this meeting because it was to be led by John Wallace, the CIO himself.